allthingslinux/tux/README.md

 - **Utilities** - Server management and utility commands
 - **Fun** - Entertainment commands and interactive features
 - **Plugin System** - Extensible architecture for custom functionality
+- **Caching** - Optional Valkey (Redis-compatible) cache for guild config, jail status, and permissions; falls back to in-memory TTL when Valkey is not configured

 ## Why Tux?